 6. Stuck in Your Throat.

 Some singers just can’t seem to get their voices out of their throats.
-This is a common problem.
+This is one of the common vocal mistakes.
 It doesn’t always pose a problem because sometimes it sounds pretty good – but it won’t last.
 Here’s a quick tip.
 Try opening your mouth wider (on the inside) and see if the sound bounces up to the roof of your mouth more?

 7. Singing Outside Your Range.